cgabriel5/nodecliac/README.md

 #### ACDEF Header

 - The first line is the `.acdef` file's header.
-  - Header contains a warning to not modify the file as well as the file's creation data.
+  - Header contains a warning to not modify the file as well as the file's creation information.

 ```acdef
 # DON'T EDIT FILE —— GENERATED: Fri Jun 21 2019 19:59:33 GMT-0700 (PDT)(1561172373941)